clue/reactphp-stdio/README.md

 It's *highly recommended to use the latest supported PHP version* for this project.

 Internally, it will use the `ext-mbstring` to count and measure string sizes.
-If this extension is missing, then this library will use a slighty slower Regex work-around that should otherwise work equally well.
+If this extension is missing, then this library will use a slightly slower Regex work-around that should otherwise work equally well.
 Installing `ext-mbstring` is highly recommended.